Missing girl Lindsey Baum's remains found in September 2017

 Since the disappearance, the sheriff's office has released surveillance video images of people or vehicles seen in McCleary that night, but those efforts never lead to answers.

-Scott has said the Baum disappearance was a case Scott has said would "haunt" him the rest of his career.
+Baum's disappearance is a case Scott said would "haunt" him the rest of his career.

-At the press conference, which was the first scheduled update on the case in years, Scott also pleaded anyone with information about the case to come forward.
+At the press conference, which was the first scheduled update on the case in years, Scott pleaded for anyone with information about the case to come forward.